sravanti/sravanti-finalproject/README.md

+#Hillary's Inbox: A text analysis of (a subset of) emails sent and received by Hillary Clinton on her private server

 ###Project Update

 1) Did you meet your first milestone?

-Yes - I have completed basic n-gram classification and topoic analysis.
+Yes - I have completed basic n-gram classification and topic analysis.
 I extracted the relevant data I was looking for (email body text) and classified the text into several groups, on which I then ran gensim's lda model.
 I narrowed down on the question of figuring out how interactions differed between different groups of people in Hillary's network - friends versus professionals, specifically.
-In addition, I decided to group together the text into emails sent by females and males.
+In addition, I decided to group together the text into emails sent by females and males just out of interest.
 Notably, my dataset right now only includes emails sent to Hillary Clinton, not sent by her.
 This is due to noticing some gaps in my dataset that I hope to fill or find out why they're not present.

 In addition, I've decided to run sentiment analysis on the email corpus to see